-Students are advised to utilize the Degree Audit tool, available on WiseLine, to assess their progress in fulfilling Aultman College's degree requirements.
-The Degree Audit tool indicates the student's college level (freshman or sophomore) at the top of the page, and lists the courses a student has taken, is in process of taking, and has left to take, broken down by area of study (Arts and Humanities, Nursing, Radiography, etc.) The report indicates a course status for each course a student has taken.
+Students are advised to utilize the Degree Audit tool, available on the Wiseline, to assess their progress in fulfilling Aultman College's degree requirements.
+The Degree Audit tool indicates the student's college level (freshman, sophomore, junior, senior) at the top of the page, and lists the courses a student has taken, is in process of taking, and has left to take, broken down by areas of study (Arts and Humanities, Nursing, Radiography, etc.).
+The report indicates a course status for each course a student has taken.
 Course statuses include:

 - C Completed

 - R Remaining

 - TC Transfer Completed

-- TR Transfer Remaining

 - Inp In Progress

 - E Extra Course

 - Repeat

-It is important to note that, due to the nursing curriculum realignment and the transition of general education courses from Walsh University to Aultman College, some students may have courses coded as Remaining (denoted by an R) that are not required by their curriculum plan.
-The important thing is to ensure that the credit hours you have completed and the credit hours you have left to complete are accurately reflected in the Summary of each curriculum section.
-Anyone having difficulties understanding their Degree Audit should make an appointment with the Academic Advisor.
+In the Degree Audit, the important thing is to ensure that the credit hours you have completed and the credit hours you have left to complete are accurately reflected in the Summary of each curriculum section.
+Also, please note that you need 16 hours of Service Learning in order to graduate.
+Service Learning will have a grade of IP ("in progress") until AFTER you graduate.
+At that point, it will be changed to SL to show the requirement as completed.
+Anyone having difficulties understanding his/her Degree Audit should make an appointment with the Academic Advisor.
 If you believe your Degree Audit is inaccurate, contact the Registrar immediately.